 - As a monthly publication, we work well in advance of its publication date, so a general rule of thumb is you should query us about a story three months prior to whichever month you wish to appear in.

-- Do not promote a particular product or service.
+- Do not promote a particular company, product or service.
 All articles must be factual, insightful and vendor-neutral.

 - Be original.
 We will be more interested in your pitch if we haven’t heard it ten times before or already run the same article.
 To this end, try to familiarize yourself with our archives before submitting an article or pitch.